lshen2009/github_GC_v12/Code.GC12/README.md

 #Lu Shen, Sep 17, 2018

 ### 09/17/2018 ###
-*Add a new module in gckpp_Function.F90 to calculate the P/L rate.
+*Add a new subroutine Fun_PL in gckpp_Function.F90 to calculate the P/L rate.
+*